Rohan-cp/generative-art/README.md

 <img src="https://imgur.com/xqHAMP4.png" > </img>

-I also want say that all of my skectches here were made on [OpenProcessing](https://openprocessing.org) and are inspired from youtube videos and online forums.
+I also want to say that all of my sketches here were made on [OpenProcessing](https://openprocessing.org) and are inspired by youtube videos and online forums.
 If you're interested in generative art I highly recommend you check out [Algorithmic Art](https://www.youtube.com/channel/UCO6iBPzIvUdzxcf87BN24FQ).
 Feel free to reach out to me at rohancp9@gmail.com if you wanna play around with code for any of these.